ABHISHEK03312/NLP-assignment2/README.md

 The Graphical representations for the results can be found in results-graphs.ipynb.
 For plotting the results from the csv files, run this notebook.

 Instructions to run NER:
+* Run the file NLP_Assignment2_Question2.ipynb
-* Change necessary file paths as well as required parameters to generate results.
+* Change necessary file paths such as the path for model saving, path for saving csvs.
+* Change necessary parameters such as:
+- word_mode which can take values "LSTM" or "CNN"
-* example parameters : word_mode, char_mode which can take values such as "LSTM" or "CNN".
+- char_mode which can take values "LSTM" or "CNN"
+- cnn_layers which can take an integer value starting from 1

 Sample Outputs: